Market Review: Completed

 The annual review of the economic regulatory framework for electricity networks is part of the AEMC’s work to support the continual evolution of the energy sector.
-In light of the significant growth in decentralised energy resources, the review will examine whether the economic regulatory framework is robust, flexible and continues to support the efficient operation of the energy market in the long term interest of consumers.
-We do this by monitoring changes and developments in the national electricity market (NEM) and where necessary, recommend changes to the economic regulatory framework to the COAG Energy Council.
+In light of the significant growth in decentralised energy resources, the review examines whether the economic regulatory framework is robust, flexible and continues to support the efficient operation of the energy market in the long term interest of consumers.

-The 2018 review will focus on the following three areas:
+The 2018 review focused on the following three areas:

 - Annual monitoring of network service providers’ (NSPs’) expenditure and performance

 - Financial incentives for NSPs in providing economically regulated services